3 Things You Need to Know About Receiving Money from Overseas

 This is often the cheapest and fastest way to receive money, so we applaud you if this is how you're getting your money.
 Most of the time it's free to receive money with an online company.

-It also takes just 1-3 business days for the money to arrive.
+Online money transfers take between 1-3 business days for the money to arrive.

 Just like banks, every money transfer provider is different.
 There are a variety of ways to receive money internationally and money transfer companies have a mixture of payment systems and payment types.
 Check out the following popular companies for detailed step-by-step guides on how to receive money in Australia from overseas: